Comparisons13 min read

 Does Canva have mockup templates like Placeit?

-Canva has mockup templates, but the library is significantly smaller — roughly 3,000 vs. Placeit's 100,000+.
+Canva has mockup templates, but the library is significantly smaller — roughly 3,000 versus Placeit's 100,000+.
 Canva's mockups also tend to be more generic (flat lays, basic phone screens), while Placeit's are highly specific and photorealistic.
-For any serious mockup work, Placeit is the better choice, full stop.
+For any serious mockup work, Placeit is the clear choice.

 Is Placeit good for logo design?

-It's decent for simple needs but I wouldn't lean on it too hard.
+It's fine for basic needs but I wouldn't rely on it too heavily.
 The logo maker generates acceptable results for a side project or early-stage brand — AI-assisted, template-based, gets the job done.
 But it's not a replacement for proper logo design work.
-Canva's logo tools are noticeably more flexible and offer more meaningful customization options if that matters to you.
+Canva's logo tools are noticeably more flexible and offer more customization options if that matters to you.

 Which tool is better for print-on-demand sellers in 2026?